 AGO 75-29, February 12, 1975: Public records and the definition of expunge – Attorney General Opinion.
 Question whether the term expunge meant the literal destruction of records or removal of all references to the defendant and sealing of remaining record if needed in the future.
 Answer was that expunge meant physical destruction of records.

 AGO 2000-16, March 8, 2000: Criminal history records, expungement – Question: What information in a criminal history record is subject to expungement and to what extent must the record be obliterated or destroyed in order to satisfy the requirements of section 943.0585, Florida Statutes?
 The information that must be expunged is information maintained by the criminal justice agency identifiable to the individual’s arrest, detention, indictments, informations, or other criminal charges and the disposition thereof.

-The reality is that a sealing or an expungement changes your arrest record from a public record to a non-public record and restricts (seal) or destroys (expunge) that physical records maintained by the government.
+A sealing or an expungement changes your arrest record from a public record to a non-public record and restricts (seal) or destroys (expunge) that physical records maintained by the government.
 It does not eliminate it from everywhere.

 Private companies that collect “public records” and then sell them are not ordered to remove the information they have.
 However, the record is no longer a “public record” and once notified (or they update their records) those records are removed.
-(See, what to do after your record has been expunged or sealed.)

 That does not mean there are no benefits to expunging or sealing your criminal record.
 On the contrary, there are many.
 Florida has one of the most expansive legal protections in the nation.

 What A Criminal Record Expungement Does For You

 A Florida sealed or expunged record will mean the following for you: